-There are currently six free-roam 3D-mapped worlds on Zwift — Watopia, London, Richmond, Innsbruck, Yorkshire, New York, which rotate based on a schedule that can be found on the Zwift community site.
+There are currently eight free-roam 3D-mapped worlds on Zwift — Watopia, London, Richmond, Innsbruck, Yorkshire, New York, France, and Paris which rotate based on a schedule that can be found on the Zwift community site.
 Each course offers a comprehensive number of routes that vary in profile and distance.

 The mythical island of Watopia remains a favourite among Zwifters and offers the most variety in terms of terrain with 54 different routes to choose from - although some of which are limited to Zwift's treadmill-based audience of runners.
 It’s also home to three monstrous climbs: the Epic KOM, the Volcano climb and legendary Alpe du Zwift.

 Zwift Watopia’s most challenging route: The Four Horsemen (89.3km/2112m)